sumomomomomo/uma-voice-dataset-creator/README.md

 * **High RAM Usage:** The tool uses `multiprocessing` and creates one process per logical core.
 If you have many cores (e.g., 32+), it may consume significant RAM.
 Reduce the worker count in `main.py` if necessary.

+* **Rows in story csv that have a sound file that does not match the transcript:** Not all timelines are fully voiced.
+Some timelines only feature partial voicing and therefore a track of an uma from a common track bank.
+Hence some rows will have text with a very short corresponding .wav file.
+(TODO: Prefixes of folder names within `output/story` that have this issue to be confirmed)